ebourgess/raycast-freshrss/README.md

 ### Category Browsing

 The "Browse by Category" command shows all labels/folders from your FreshRSS account.
 Select a category to see its articles with full pagination and read/star support.

+### Readwise Reader Integration

+Set your Readwise access token in Raycast Preferences to enable the "Save to Readwise Reader" action.
+Articles are saved via the Readwise API (`POST https://readwise.io/api/v3/save/`) with the article URL, title, author, and summary.

+### Feed Management

+- **Add Feed** — Form with URL validation and a category dropdown populated from your FreshRSS labels
+- **Remove Feed** — Destructive action with confirmation dialog
+- **Refresh Feeds** — `no-view` command that clears the cache and re-fetches all feeds

 ## License